hijoput4/SharingWare/readme.md

 ### 3- Where do I download clean games?

     Use: https://cs.rin.ru/     -clean steam files, must apply steam emu; latest downloads/versions and obscure steam games available.
 This is the source for repacks.
-    Use: https://gog-games.to/   -Will be going offline on september 6 2026
+    Use: https://gog-games.to/   -Will be going offline on september 6 2026.
+If you donated, surprise! you have been scammed as your funds will go to torrminator and they will not know who the fuck you are, you will need an account there and become another drop in the ocean. - ♥♥♥ /irony 🤣
     Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to) but you need an account.

     Other sites you can use: